 val from : (unit -> 'a option Lwt.t) -> 'a t val create : unit -> 'a t * ('a option -> unit)

 Function Lwt_stream.from makes possible to create a stream where a new value is added each time a function returns.
 Function Lwt_stream.create returns a stream and a function to push new values to the stream.

-There are 3 kind of channels depending on how you want to send data.
+There are 3 kinds of channels, depending on how you want to send data.

-- Channels created with Eliom_comet.Channel.create_newest have no buffering and can loose messages, but the client will always receive the last value: For instance if many messages are sent in a short time, the client may receive only the last one.
+- Channels created with Eliom_comet.Channel.create_newest have no buffering and can lose messages, but the client will always receive the last value: For instance, if many messages are sent in a short time, the client may receive only the last one.
 Those channels never raise Eliom_comet.Channel_full.